10 Tips To Combat Lash Mites In Your Lash Extensions And False Lashes

 1. Tea tree oil: Known for its antimicrobial properties, tea tree oil can help kill lash mites.
 Dilute a few drops of tea tree oil in water and apply it to your lashes using a clean spoolie brush.

-2. Lash serums: Some lash serums contain ingredients that can help eradicate mites.
+2. Lash serums: Some lash serums contain ingredients that can help eradicate lash mites.
 Look for serums with active ingredients like bimatoprost or isopropyl cloprostenate.

 Conclusion